-MONEY LAUNDERING REGULATIONS 2007, PARTNER IDENTIFICATION AND THE PROCEEDS OF CRIME ACT 2002
+MONEY LAUNDERING REGULATIONS 2007, CLIENT IDENTIFICATION AND THE PROCEEDS OF CRIME ACT 2002

 You also acknowledge that we are required to report directly to SOCA without prior reference to you or your representatives if during the course of undertaking any assignment the person undertaking the role of Money Laundering Reporting Officer becomes suspicious of money laundering.

 In common with all accountancy and legal practices the firm, its principals and staff are required to comply with the regulations of the Proceeds of Crime Act 2002.
 This includes provisions that may require us to make a money laundering disclosure in relation to information we obtain as part of our normal work.
 It is not our practice to inform you when such a disclosure is made or the reasons for it because of the restrictions imposed by the "tipping off" provisions of the legislation.

 As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases.
 If we are not able to obtain satisfactory evidence of your identity, we will not be able to proceed with the engagement.

 If you undertake business that requires you to be supervised by an appropriate supervisory authority to follow anti-money laundering regulations including if you accept or make a high value cash payments of €10,000 or more (or equivalent in any currency) in exchange for goods you should inform us.